b-legrand/local-ci/README.md

 Local pic to test Jenkinsfiles.

-This is a small continuous integration platform based on gitea + jenkins + sonarqube + nexus
+This is a small continuous integration platform based on gitea + drone + sonarqube + nexus

 ## How to Install